Spin-Flavor Precession Phase Effects in Supernova: Neutrinos inside the supernova

 \section{Neutrinos inside the supernova}

 We work in the effective two flavor mixing scheme with 1-3 mixing parameters which is the relevant part of the full mixing parameter space for supernova.
 See, for example, Ref. \cite{Ahriche:2003wt} for three flavor effects.
 We denote the negative helicity flavor degrees of freedom by $\ket{\nu_e}$ and $\ket{\nu_x}$.
 They respectively correspond to the electron flavor and an orthogonal flavor combination.
 Corresponding positive helicity states are respectively denoted by $\ket{\bar\nu_e}$ and $\ket{\bar\nu_x}$.
-Majorana neutrinos are their own antiparticles.
-However, as far as their production and detection are concerned, a positive helicity Majorana neutrino behaves very similar to a positive helicity Dirac antineutrino.
+Majorana neutrinos are their own antiparticles but, as far as their production and detection are concerned, a positive helicity Majorana neutrino behaves very similar to a positive helicity Dirac antineutrino.
 For this reason, it is conventional to refer to Majorana neutrinos with positive helicities as antineutrinos.
 We also adopt this convention, but we refer to all degrees of freedom as neutrinos when no distinction is necessary.

 A magnetic field turns a Majorana neutrino into a Majorana antineutrino by flipping its helicity.
-The resulting effect is described by the Hamiltonian\footnote{We use outer product forms rather than matrix representations because writing down $4\times 4$ matrices with uncertainties is impractical in the two-column format.}
+The resulting effect is described by the Hamiltonian\footnote{We use outer products rather than matricies because writing down $4\times 4$ matrices is impractical in the two-column format.}

 This Hamiltonian only includes flavor off-diagonal terms because flavor-diagonal terms vanish identically due to the reality condition of the Majorana spinors \cite{Giunti:2014ixa, Pehlivan:2014zua}. $B(r)$ in Eq. (\ref{Hmu}) denotes the component of the magnetic field perpendicular to the neutrino's direction of motion.
 For those neutrinos to be detected in experiments, it depends on the orientation of the supernova with respect to Earth in addition to the particulars of the supernova dynamics.
 For this reason, it is difficult to be specific about $B(r)$.
 Moreover, it is always the $\mu B(r)$ combination which appears in equations.
 We find that, for the purposes of this paper the important parameters are the values of $\mu B$ on the surface of the neutrinosphere and around the SFP resonance region.
 In particular, how the magnetic field changes in between these two points is less important.
 For definiteness, we use a magnetic field which decreases with the distance $r$ from the center of the supernova as \cite{deGouvea:2012hg, deGouvea:2013zp, Kharlanov:2020cti, Sasaki:2021bvu}